alipzsh/knowledge-base/crypto.md

 ==> gwn.college{MH-1K7DQ0y8plf83IgTB_c-tkru.dZzNzMDL1gTMxgzW}\n\x06\x06\x06\x06\x06\x06\xbc\t\xb1}\xdc\xa5\xcfv.\xc5\x1c\x00\x86\x81\x95\xcc
 ```

+* I guess I should have un-padded the cipher text.

-and then you can ignore the padded stuff.
+and then you should ignore the padded stuff.

 a crypto system is considered broken if you could figure out the plaintext from the cipher